lrowleyabel/Precarity-and-Frailty/README.md

     - _Sensitivity Analyses - Model 5 Multicollinearity Check.do_
     - _Sensitivity Analyses - Plotting Model 5 Coefficients.R_
   - We run weighted versions of the main models (Models 2 - 4):
     - _Sensitivity Analyses - Weighted Models 2 - 4.do_
+  - We run a version of Model 4 with wealth quintiles instead of wealth percentiles
+    - _Sensitivity Analyses - Model 9 Wealth Quintiles.R_

 ### Further Code: